• Skip to primary navigation

 Old-Fashioned Ham Salad

-Only a handful of ingredients are needed to make this easy old-fashioned ham salad.
-Use as a sandwich spread for a delicious variation to a traditional cold cut.
-This salad is a great way to use up leftover holiday ham!
+Only 5 ingredients are needed to make this easy, old-fashioned ham salad.
+Use as a sandwich spread, or as an appetizer dip served with crackers.
+It's a great way to use up leftover holiday ham!

 Old fashioned ham salad sandwich on white plate